deepfloe/garbage_classification/README.md

 <img src="https://user-images.githubusercontent.com/53785628/225296951-312184de-cfe3-4ebe-a96e-3be6b2fe2a0d.jpg"  width="30%" height="30%"><img src="https://user-images.githubusercontent.com/53785628/225297043-1be96046-ec2e-4700-9db3-560a1308abb0.jpg"  width="30%" height="30%"><img src="https://user-images.githubusercontent.com/53785628/225297095-c2de894f-f825-4305-9aa5-87e9c5f27541.jpg"  width="30%" height="30%">
 ## Data augmentation
 A common technique in image classification is data augmentation.
-The model becomes more robust by applying transformations to the input during training, in our case a random horinzotnal flip, zoom or rotation:
+The model becomes more robust by applying transformations to the input during training, in our case a random horizontal flip, zoom or rotation:

 <img src="https://user-images.githubusercontent.com/53785628/225303330-6e61c6c5-9afc-4aa0-a63d-86d76ab10875.png"  width="40%" height="40%">

 ## The models
-Convnet from scratch with data augmentation: a simple convnet model, entirely trained from scratch with three convolutional+maxpooling layers
+- Convnet from scratch with data augmentation: a simple convnet model, entirely trained from scratch with three convolutional+maxpooling layers

-uses the vgg16 convbase to preprocess data and then trains a small model on top.
+- vgg16 without data augmentation: uses the vgg16 convbase to preprocess data and then trains a small model on top.
 The advantage is that this is very fast, as applying the conv base only happens once.
 The disadvantage is that it cannot be combined with data augmentation.

-vgg16 with data augmentation: Here the conv base is a non-trainable part of the whole model, which is applied after the data augmentation layer.
+- vgg16 with data augmentation: Here the conv base is a non-trainable part of the whole model, which is applied after the data augmentation layer.
 Training is significantly slower thann in the second model.

 ## How to use

 1. download the dataset from https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification, extract into a folder called "data" in the root repo
-2. run the file train_test_val_splitfolders.py which creates the subfolders called "train", "test" and "val" in data/
+2. run the file train_test_val_splitfolders.py which creates the subfolders called "train", "test" and "val" in data
-3. to train the three different models, execute train_convnet_from_scratch, train_vgg, train_vgg_augment in the file training.py
+3. On a local machine, to train the three different models, execute train_convnet_from_scratch, train_vgg, train_vgg_augment in the file training.py

+If on google colab, execute 1. and 2., upload the datafolder to google drive and run the whole script `full_google_colab_script.pynb`

 ## Results